 The question became the headline of a viral piece by writer Kara Voght in 2018.
 In 2019, the question was on the lips of parents in so many communities, from Salt Lake City to Chicago to New York State, where funding issues threaten after school care programs.

 Working parents have been sharing the link because for many moms and dads who don't leave work until five o'clock, the question of what to do with their child when the school bell rings at three is constantly looming.

-There is an after school care crisis in America (and in other countries, like Australia and Canada) and many parents are scrambling to fill the gap between the end of the school day and the end of their workday.
+There is a child care crisis in America (and in other countries, like Australia and Canada) and many parents are scrambling to fill the gap between the end of the school day and the end of their workday.

 As Voght points out for The Atlantic, "Seventy-five percent of women with school-age children now work.
 Yet fewer than half of American public schools offer an after-school program," and in many communities the wait-lists for after-school care are frustratingly long.